Culture, Literature

 The lineup for the afternoon sessions included ‘Building an Author Brand Online’ with guest speaker Isabelle Kenyon, ‘Lyric Poetry: What it is and how to write it,’ with Johnny Payne from Mount St. Mary’s University in the US, and ‘A Screenwriter’s Life’ with special guest and film writer Hugh Stoddart.
 Hugh’s film, Remembrance starring Gary Oldman and Alan Bates is being rereleased by the British Film Institute (BFI).

-The concluding afternoon sessions were ‘Writing in the Second Person’ with writer and lecturer at the Manchester Writing School, Lara Williams, ‘In Conversation with the Writers of Castlevania: Nocturne‘, a Netflix animated series with special guests Zodwa Nyoni, Temi Oh, and Testament online.
-Author, playwright, and lecturer at the Manchester Writing School, Anjum Malik led the session, ‘How to Have Your Cake and Write it with AI’ and the session involved actual cake for the participants to indulge in.
+The concluding afternoon sessions were ‘Writing in the Second Person’ with writer and lecturer at the Manchester Writing School, Lara Williams, and ‘In Conversation with the Writers of Castlevania: Nocturne‘, led by Manchester Met lecturer Zodwa Nyoni speaking to special guests Temi Oh, and Testament about their experiences as writers of the Netflix animated series.
+Author, playwright, and lecturer at the Manchester Writing School, Anjum Malik also led the session, ‘How to Have Your Cake and Write it with AI’ and the session involved actual cake for the participants to indulge in.

 Anjum said: “AI has been making so many headlines.
 Almost every creative writer I know is against it.”
 During the session, the participants wrote a story and then fed it into an AI program for it to be turned into a poem.